AmbiqAI/heartkit/docs/tasks/segmentation.md

 ## <span class="sk-h2-span">Overview</span>

 The objective of ECG segmentation is to delineate key segments of the cardiac cycle, including the P-wave, QRS complex, and T-wave.
 These segments are used to compute a number of clinically relevant metrics, including heart rate, PR interval, QRS duration, QT interval, and QTc interval.
-They are also useful for a variety of upstream tasks, including arrhythmia classification and beat classification.
+They are also useful for a variety of downstream tasks, including rhythm classification and beat classification.

 <div class="sk-plotly-graph-div">
---8<-- "assets/pk_ecg_synthetic_nsr.html"
+--8<-- "assets/segmentation_example.html"
 </div>

 ---

 ## <span class="sk-h2-span">Characteristics</span>

 * __P-Wave__: Reflects atrial depolarization
 * __QRS Complex__: Reflects ventricular depolarization
 * __T-Wave__: Reflects ventricular repolarization
 * __U-Wave__: Reflects papillary muscle repolarization

 <figure markdown>
   ![Annotated ECG Signal](../assets/ecg-annotated.svg){ width="380" }